 Symptoms to Watch Out For

-Any unusual signs should be inspected by a trained professional simply for the sake of maintaining good health.
-The possibility of there being a herpes infection makes a visit to the doctor that much more important.
+Any unusual signs should be inspected by a physician simply for the sake of maintaining good health.
 If you are experiencing symptoms, you can have a doctor examine the area or do a blood test whether you are currently having symptoms or not.

 Lack of treatment can lead to complications in the long-term.
 That includes unnecessary pain and transmitting the infection to partners.
 Early detection is key.

 Self-diagnosing and self-treatment are not options.
 Get tested if you suspect you could have any STI.
 Sites like our affiliate STDCheck will let you order a lab test online then drop by the lab closest to you with no questions asked.